-Challenges: Law enforcement and security cooperation forms a pillar of the enduring U.S.-Thai alliance, built on the foundation of 180 years of bilateral relations.
-While the Thai government has taken steps to address structural gaps that limit the effectiveness of the criminal justice sector and to promote participation in rule of law reform initiatives, challenges remain, including the need for skills development for law enforcement, prosecutors, and the judiciary; access to justice issues for citizens, particularly in the insurgency-affected Malay Muslim deep south; and combating a series of transnational organized crime issues, including trafficking in persons, narcotics, and wildlife.
+Challenges: Law enforcement and security cooperation form a pillar of the enduring U.S.-Thai alliance, built on the foundation of more than 200 years of bilateral relations.
+While the Thai government has taken steps to address structural gaps that limit the effectiveness of the criminal justice sector and promote participation in rule of law reform initiatives, challenges remain, including: the need for skills development for law enforcement, prosecutors, and the judiciary; access to justice issues for citizens; and combating a series of transnational organized crime issues, including trafficking in persons, narcotics, and wildlife.

-Goals: INL’s assistance programs aim to increase the criminal justice system’s effectiveness through greater public trust in its institutions.
-Our bilateral program complements our regional programs, including through the International Law Enforcement Academy (ILEA) in Bangkok, which help build capacity throughout the region and promote greater regional cooperation.
-In addition to enhancing regional security and stability, strengthening Thailand’s criminal justice system also offers direct benefits to the United States by disrupting transnational criminal networks, combating narcotics, addressing human and wildlife trafficking, and thwarting terrorist networks.
+Goals: INL’s assistance programs aim to increase the Thai criminal justice system’s effectiveness through greater public trust in its institutions.
+INL’s bilateral program with Thailand also complements INL programs in the region, including through the International Law Enforcement Academy (ILEA) in Bangkok.
+ILEA Bangkok builds capacity throughout the region and promotes greater regional cooperation.
+Strengthening Thailand’s criminal justice system not only enhances regional security and stability, it also offers direct benefits to the United States by disrupting transnational criminal networks, combating narcotics, addressing human and wildlife trafficking, and thwarting terrorist networks.

-Accomplishments: In the 2013 fiscal year, INL Thailand organized, funded, or otherwise supported a total of 63 separate capacity-building activities, involving nearly 4,000 participants.
-These activities included training courses related to cybercrime, money laundering, post-blast investigations, crime-scene management, combating terrorism, intellectual property crimes, trafficking in persons, border interdiction techniques, and forensic science.
-Our activities have had immediate concrete results as well as long-term institutional outcomes.
+Accomplishments: INL Thailand organizes, funds, and implements capacity-building activities that have benefited tens of thousands of participants in the last decade.
+These activities included training courses related to interdiction and investigation of narcotics trafficking, cybercrime, money laundering, post-blast investigations, crime-scene management, intellectual property crimes, trafficking in persons, border interdiction techniques, and forensic science.
+INL’s activities have had immediate concrete results as well as long-term institutional outcomes.
+Some highlights include:

-- Working with U.S. law enforcement agencies, Thai police have conducted numerous successful drug, human trafficking, wildlife trafficking, and child sexual exploitation investigations over the past several years.
+- Since working with U.S. law enforcement agencies, Thai police have conducted numerous successful drug, human trafficking, wildlife trafficking, and child sexual exploitation investigations over the past several years.